nitish-raj/searxng-mcp-bridge/README.md

    - Publish to npm
    - Create a GitHub release

-The CHANGELOG.md file is used to track all notable changes between versions.
+The `CHANGELOG.md` file is automatically updated by the release script based on conventional commit messages.

 ## Contributing